sdiehl/wiwinwlh/tutorial.md

 StrictData
 ----------

 As of GHC 8.0 strictness annotations can be applied to all definitions in a module automatically.
-In previous versions to make definitions strict it was necessary to use explicit syntactic annotations at all sites.
+In previous versions to make definitions strict it was necessary to use explicit syntactic annotations at call sites.

 Enabling StrictData makes constructor fields strict by default on any module where the pragma is enabled: